OctopusDeploy/blog/blog/2022-q3/k8s-training/1-getting-started-with-docker/index.md

   - Kubernetes
 ---

-This post opens our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
-You’ll learn how to create an automated, multi-environment deployment process so you can deploy containerized applications with speed and reliability.
+The video below is the first in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+In this series, you’ll learn how to create an automated, multi-environment deployment process so you can deploy containerized applications with speed and reliability.

-First is getting started with Docker.
-The video below demonstrates how to install Docker on Linux and discusses how to install Docker Desktop on Windows and macOS.
+First, we show you how to get started with Docker.
+The video demonstrates how to install Docker on Linux and discusses how to install Docker Desktop on Windows and macOS.

 If you don't already have Octopus account, you can [start a free trial](https://octopus.com/start).